jagtapraj123/YT-Misinformation/README.md

 1. **URL Finder :** Takes input of the search string 's' or Hash-Tag 'h' and number of videos to scrape 'n'.
 It uses web scrapping to search the string on YouTube and outputs list of video URLs shown by YouTube search engine.

-2. **Info Scraper:** Takes input of a video URL 'v'.
+2. **Info Scraper :** Takes input of a video URL 'v'.
 It uses web scrapping to search the video and collect following information:

     a.
 Title